xlladdins/xll/docs/Excel4Macros/SCENARIO.ADD.md

 Value\_array    is a horizontal array of values you want to use as input for the model on your worksheet.

--   Any entry that would be valid for a cell in your model can be a
+  - > Any entry that would be valid for a cell in your model can be a
     > value in value\_array.

--   The values must be arranged in the same order as the model\'s
+  - > The values must be arranged in the same order as the model's
     > changing cells.
 The changing cells are listed in the Changing
     > Cells box in the Scenario Manager dialog box.

--   If value\_array is omitted, it is assumed to contain the current
+  - > If value\_array is omitted, it is assumed to contain the current
     > values of the changing cells.

 >